BeanGreen247/Elminister-Manjaro-Build/README.md

 1. Search for change device installation settings
 2. Select No (your device might not work as expected)

+## Disable Fullscreen Optimizations via Registry Editor
+Besides disabling fullscreen optimizations via Settings, you can also choose to disable fullscreen optimizations via Registry Editor.

+1. Press Windows key and R key together to open Run dialog.
+2. Type regedit in the box and click OK to continue.
+3. In the Registry Editor window, navigate to the HKEY_CURRENT_USER\System\GameConfigStore folder.
+4. Then right-click on the right side and choose New > DWORD (32-bit) value to continue.
+5. Name it as the GameDVR_FSEBehavior.
+6. Then double-click it to change its value data.
+Set its value data to 2 to disable fullscreen optimizations feature.

 ## Some notes
 * once you boot it up for the first time make sure to install your gpu drivers to get DX12/11/10.1/10/9/8 and vulkan support and install all redist stuff like visual c++ and stuff like that
 * nake sure to install the drivers via .ini files aand go one dir by one in here `C:\AMD\AMD-Software-Adrenalin-Edition-22.4.2-Win10-Win11-April25\Packages\Drivers`